BarwSirati/HousePricePredict/README.md

 ## Describe
-#### This repo is a part of ELEMENTARY DIFFERENTIAL EQUATIONS A LINEAR ALGEBRA
+#### This repo is a part of ELEMENTARY DIFFERENTIAL EQUATIONS A LINEAR ALGEBRA | CE60 KMITL
 ## Main Idea
 #### We use Linear Regression for predict house price in usa!!!